 From a young age, my dream was always to be a footballer.
-I nostalgically remember myself as a youngster, playing on the streets, imagining myself as John Barnes, going on a mazy dribble, breezing past multiple defenders, before scoring a magical goal; similar to the one he scored against Brazil in 1984 at the famous Maracanã Stadium.
+I nostalgically imagining myself as John Barnes, going on a mazy dribble, breezing past multiple defenders, before scoring a magical goal; similar to the one he scored against Brazil in 1984 at the famous Maracanã Stadium.

-I wouldn’t go on to become a professional footballer, but at the time being able to identify with black players was important, as it gave young boys as I was, inspiration, self-belief, and drive to know that anything is possible, regardless of skin colour.
+I wouldn’t go on to become a professional footballer, but at the time being able to identify with black players was important, as it gave young boys like me, inspiration, self-belief, and drive to know that anything is possible, regardless of skin colour.

-Fast-forward to the present, and the racial tension in English football has not completely been eradicated, but it has definitely eased.
-However, certain parts of the world still seem to have evolved a lot slower, with black players having to walk off the pitch, mid-game in protest against racist chants.
+Fast-forward to the present, and the racial tension in English football has not completely been eradicated, with black players having to walk off, mid-game in protest against racist chants.

 As part of the Black and British season, the BBC will air a one-off documentary, Whites Vs Blacks: How Football Changed a Nation.
-Which focuses on the football match that took place, May 16th 1979, between an all-white team against a team of entirely black players, for Len Cantello’s testimonial at West Bromwich Albion.
+Which focuses on a football match which took place, May 16th, 1979, between an all-white team against a team of entirely black players, for Len Cantello’s testimonial at West Bromwich Albion.

 I spoke to football legend Cyrille Regis, who played in that infamous match, to get an insight on his time as a player, during a racially hostile period in English football, and his thoughts on the current state of the game.